pragma-/pbot/doc/Registry.md

 irc.botnick | The IRC nickname of this PBot instance. |
 irc.debug | Log verbose debugging information about the IRC engine. | 0
 irc.identify_password | The password to identify to NickServ or other service bots. |
-irc.server | The IRC server network address to connect to. | irc.freenode.net
+irc.server | The IRC server network address to connect to. | irc.libera.chat
 irc.log_default_handler | If set to a true value, any IRC events that are not explicitly handled by PBot will be dumped to the log. | 1 irc.max_msg_len | The maximum length messages can be on this IRC server. | 425 irc.port | The IRC server network port to connect to. | 6667